-The actions of the Induction Program, Credential Monitoring, Highly qualified teachers, and Summer Professional Development were highly effective in achieving 100% of eligible teachers completing the induction program.
-The effectiveness of the School Leader Training is unclear because it was not implemented as planned this year.
+The actions of Induction Program, Credential Monitoring, Highly qualified teachers, Summer Professional Development, and School Leader Training were highly effective in achieving 100% Eligible Teachers who are properly credentialed completing the induction program.
 We look forward to the functionality of the teacher credentialing data populating in our SARC reports directly from the CDE, so that we can reflect on our progress in this area.